RohitSingh2k/Elementary-blog/README.md

 [![desktop](https://elementary.io/images/screenshots/desktop.jpg)](https://youtu.be/XS6sPxcYd5Q)

-Elementary OS is Ubuntu base great LINUX distro, a good choice for STUDENTS and Mamy peoples as well.
-It's just like MAC OS but It is much more better than this.
-It is a light Weight linux System Allows you to work faster and It comes with cool animations.
+Elementary OS is Ubuntu base great LINUX distro, a good choice for STUDENTS and Many people as well.
+It's just like MAC OS but It is much better than that.
+It is a light Weight linux Distro Allows you to work faster and It comes with cool animations in it.
 ## Here are few things you need to do after downloading Elementary OS :-)

 ### 1) Install dimmer App from app store : -